About Racing For Cancer

 RHR has earned, and is living, the American dream.

 Ryan founded Racing For Cancer as a platform to promote cancer awareness because of his personal, inspirational story.
 Following his mother’s passing from colon cancer in 2009, Ryan made it his mission to promote prevention and early detection in hopes of helping families avoid the loss his own family suffered.
 A few months later Ryan won the Grand Prix of Long Beach and dedicated the win to his mother.
 He is committed to helping in the global fight against cancer and his story continues to inspire many.
 In April 2011, Ryan was bestowed a great honor when he was named a LIVESTRONG Global Envoy.
-As of 2017, Racing for Cancer, combined with its partners, have contributed over $4 million dollars to cancer-related initiatives.
+Since 2012, Racing for Cancer, combined with its partners, have contributed over $4.7 million dollars to cancer-related initiatives.